Escape-Plan-NA/user_interface/README.md

    - At the start of each game, the server randomly places the free, obstacle, and tunnel blocks, along with the starting positions of the characters.

 3. **Turn-Based Movement**:
-   - Each player has 10 seconds to move to an adjacent block (up, down, left, or right).
+   - Each player has 10 seconds to move to an adjacent block (up, down, right, or left).
 If no move is made within the time limit, the turn is skipped.

 4. **Win Conditions**:
    - **Warder Wins**: If the warder reaches the prisoner's location.